 Visit the Korean War Memorial, tour Fort Independence, and enjoy ocean views from the boardwalk on Castle Island.
 Shop for Southie-themed gifts and apparel at Southie’s Own, or get unique clothing and home goods at local shops like Habit and Neatly Nested.
 Take advantage of free admission on Thursday evenings and discover amazing visual arts at the Institute of Contemporary Art.
 Order Mediterranean favorites like Okra Horiatiki, Scallops ‘Toursi’, and Brizola at Committee.
 Take a date to the romantic Lookout Rooftop and Bar for amazing views of the city all year round.
 Try the Short Rib Chow Mein, ET Roll, or White Tiger at Fat Baby.
 Or sample fresh Boston seafood like Gulf of Maine Lobster, Cioppino, and Baked Stuffed Colossal Shrimp at Legal Sea Foods.

 Moving to Boston soon?
 Extra Space Storage has many storage facilities in the Boston metro that can help with your transition!
-Find a storage facility near you!
+Find cheap storage in Boston!

 Neighborhood data from AreaVibes.